 29. Ohio River Trail

 Another Cincinnati staple is the Ohio River Trail.
 This scenic trail runs along the banks of the Ohio River, and it’s a great place to go for a walk, run, or bike ride.
-The trail is about 4.7 miles long, and it has a number of access points throughout the city.
+The course is about 4.7 miles long and has many access points throughout the city.

 The Ohio River Trail is perfect for anyone who wants to get outdoors and enjoy the fresh air.
-The trail is also a great place to take in the sights of the city, and you can even stop at one of the many parks along the way.
+The trail is also a great place to take in the city’s sights, and you can even stop at one of the many parks along the way.

-To see Ohio River Trail from another perspective, hop on a dinner boat cruise along the Ohio River.
-You’ll be able to see the city skyline and all of the bridges that cross the river while enjoying a delicious meal.
-The dinner boat cruise is a great way to relax and view the city in a new way.
-You’ll get the chance to enjoy the Ohio River trail while also getting a taste of Cincinnati’s food scene.
+From another perspective, hop on a dinner boat cruise along the Ohio River to see Ohio River Trail.
+You’ll be able to see the city skyline and all the bridges crossing the river while enjoying a delicious meal.
+The dinner boat cruise is a great way to relax and view the city differently.
+You’ll get the chance to enjoy the Ohio River trail and taste Cincinnati’s food scene.

 30. Eden Park